Skip to content

 Although it looks complex, the color wheel is basically simple.

 All you need to have in mind are these primary and secondary colors.
-Everything else just falls in place after that.
+Everything else just falls into place after that.

 You can make your color wheel as simple as you want or as complex as you want.